-What Humalog Mix25 100 units/ml suspension for injection in cartridge contains
+What Humalog 100 units/ml solution for injection in cartridge contains

-- The active substance is insulin lispro.
+The active substance is insulin lispro.
 Insulin lispro is made in the laboratory by a 'recombinant DNA technology' process.
 It is a changed form of human insulin and so is different from other human and animal insulins.
-Insulin lispro is closely related to human insulin which is a natural hormone made by the pancreas. - The other ingredients are protamine sulphate, m-cresol, phenol, glycerol, dibasic sodium phosphate 7H2O, zinc oxide and water for injection.
+Insulin lispro is closely related to human insulin which is a natural hormone made by the pancreas.

+- The other ingredients are m-cresol, glycerol, dibasic sodium phosphate 7 H2O, zinc oxide and water for injection.
 Sodium hydroxide or hydrochloric acid may have been used to adjust the acidity.

-What Humalog Mix25 100 units/ml suspension for injection in cartridge looks like and contents of the pack
+What Humalog looks like and contents of the pack

-Humalog Mix25 100 units/ml suspension for injection is a white, sterile suspension and contains 100 units of insulin lispro in each millilitre (100 units/ml) suspension for injection.
-25 % of the insulin lispro in Humalog Mix25 is dissolved in water.
-75 % of the insulin lispro in Humalog Mix25 is available in a suspension together with protamine sulphate.
+Humalog 100 units/ml, solution for injection is a sterile, clear, colourless, aqueous solution and contains 100 units of insulin lispro in each millilitre (100 units/ml) solution for injection.
 Each cartridge contains 300 units (3 millilitres).
 The cartridges come in packs of 5 or 10 cartridges.
 Not all pack sizes may be marketed.